flexxui/pscript/README.md

 Installation
 ------------

-PScript is pure Python and requires Python 2.7 or 3.5+ (including Pypy).
+PScript is pure Python and requires Python 3.6+ (including Pypy).
 It has no further dependencies.

 * ``pip install pscript``, or